 If you think about it, the risks of motorcycles make sense.
 A closed vehicle, like a car or truck, can take the force of an impact much better than a person’s body, which is what is impacted on a motorcycle.

 Additionally, seat belts and airbags help prevent serious injuries in car crashes, but motorcyclists often have few safety precautions in place.
-Motorcycles who wear motorcycle gear and who use a helmet are better able to take the impact in a crash, but there is still a high likelihood of a collision.
+Motorcyclists who wear motorcycle gear and who use a helmet are better able to take the impact in a crash, but there is still a high likelihood of a collision.

 What can you do to be safer on a motorcycle?

 As always, mapping out your route in advance and riding during times of the day with less traffic will help you avoid a collision that could have life-shattering consequences.
-There’s no way to prevent other drivers from making mistakes or acting negligently, but doing what you can to prepare for a crash will help.
+There’s no way to prevent other drivers from making mistakes or acting negligently, but doing what you can to prepare for a motorcycle accident will help.